aymencito/Identifying-High-Risk-Buildings-using-Topic-Modelling-and-Spatial-Analytics/README.md

 The project had four steps:

-1. Anlaysis of text data using topic modelling and identifying key works that indicate high risk.
+1. Analysis of text data using topic modelling and identifying key works that indicate high risk.

 2. Creating a risk scale for each building.